Jeevan-Kiran-Lenka/bug-free-spoons/README.md

 # bug-free-spoons
-In this repository you will find various types of ML models and projects that are bugfree😇😄. feel free to contibute it your bugs^_^
+In this repository you will find various types of ML models and projects that are bugfree😇😄. feel free to contibute it your bugs^_^ or maybe help me find my own😎